3 Steps to Finding a Vacation Home in Provence

 You’ll quickly see that the accommodations in bigger cities and/or on the ocean are smaller (usually apartments) and more costly.
 Because we had several family members visiting, we wanted something a bit bigger than a 1-bedroom apartment.

 Quite honestly, it didn’t matter which town we chose.
 The house and its amenities were more important.

 Step 2: Pick What You Want vs. What You Need

 We knew we could get away with just three bedrooms, though more would be ideal.
-Being able to walk to a boulangerie and epicerie were equally important.
+Being able to walk to a boulangerie and epicerie was equally important.
 After all, we were in France, and we wanted to stroll the brick-lined streets, munching on our baguette of the day!

-We ended up with a major score: we rented this four-bedroom house (part of which was built in the 1400s) that had not one but two kitchens (one was outside and we never used it).
-The rate of $169 a night is a good deal, but we were able to negotiate even lower because we were staying five weeks.
+We ended up with a major score: we rented this four-bedroom house (part of which was built in the 1400s) that had not one but two kitchens (one was outside, and we never used it).
+The rate of $169 a night is a good deal, but we were able to negotiate even lower because we were staying for five weeks.

 Don’t be afraid to dicker.
-People would rather rent longer term and make less money than to have to turn around their home every few days.
+People would rather rent longer term and make less money than have to turn around their home every few days.

 Step 3: Read the Fine Print

 Renting a vacation home is a major event for me.
 I spend a ton of time looking at all the pictures and reading the descriptions and reviews.
-Reviews are a big part of my decision; I might see in the reviews that people had trouble finding parking, or said they really couldn’t walk to stores.
+Reviews are a big part of my decision; I might see in the reviews that people had trouble finding parking or said they really couldn’t walk to stores.

 It’s also a good idea to check the cancellation policy, especially if there’s a chance you might change plans on a long trip.
-We decided to end our trip with a week in a different town, but since the cancellation policy said we couldn’t get a refund, we lost a few hunded dollars (I did ask, but the owner refused to budge).
+We decided to end our trip with a week in a different town, but since the cancellation policy said we couldn’t get a refund, we lost a few hundred dollars (I did ask, but the owner refused to budge).